 - The IDFA Armageddon Series: IDFA Armageddon Part I; IDFA Armageddon Part II IDFA Armageddon Part III

 - Mobile app advertisers agree that the full costs of internal UA teams are 6-8% of media spend.
 We work with your team to bring industry-wide expertise and insights across paid social providers.
 This will provide a broader understanding of the highly evolving IDFA impact.

 - We provide a creative studio and user acquisition services for Facebook, Google, TikTok, Snap, and Apple Search advertisers.

 - Our Hollywood-based storytellers can produce ongoing persona-driven creative concepts to stay ahead of creative fatigue.

-- Founded in 2013, we have managed over $3 billion in creative and social ad spend for the world’s largest mobile apps and web-based performance advertisers.
+- Founded in 2013.
+Manage over $3 billion in creative and social ad spend for the world’s largest mobile apps and web-based performance advertisers.

 Contact Sales@ConsumerAcquisition.com to work with the team.